nmenant/f5-101-lab-Mesos-Marathon/docs/ansible/ansible-playbook-settings.rst

 * **ansible/playbooks/groups_var/slaves/slaves_variables** - The slaves directory load variable(s) that will be assigned to all the nodes in the group "slaves" (in your /etc/ansible/hosts file).
 You need to update this file to specify the relevant interfaces to your agents. **This is not needed in the UDF standalone deployment and already setup properly in the UDF cluster deployment**

 * **ansible/playbooks/groups_var/masters/masters_variables** - the masters directory load variable(s) that will be assigned to all the nodes in the group "masters" (in your /etc/ansible/hosts file).
-You need to update this file to specify the relevant interfaces to your agents. **You need to update this for the UDF blueprint deployment
+You need to update this file to specify the relevant interfaces to your agents. **You need to update this for the UDF blueprint deployment.